5 easy tips for physician practice marketing

 The inconsistent way to gather reviews is to get a link to your Google review page (this explains how) and email patients either all at once or randomly.
 We’ve had a few practices try this and you’ll end up with a few reviews here and there but inconsistent and ineffective overall.

 We offer a service that makes review generation easy.
-We get a patient schedule from you weekly, upload it to our system and let the automation kick in to request and send links to reviews.
+We get a patient schedule from you weekly, upload it to our system and let the automation kick into a request and send links to reviews.
 This also allows you to send links for Facebook reviews or medical directory sites like Healthgrades.com and Vitals.com.

 Look at the success of our Physician Reviews generates.

-3. Consistent posting to social medial: Listen, you don’t need to post to social media 3x a day for there to be a benefit.
+Listen, you don’t need to post to social media 3x a day for there to be a benefit.
 The best way to start in social media is to pick one platform and start slow.
-Whether its Facebook, Instagram, Twitter or YouTube, just start to post things now.
+Whether it’s Facebook, Instagram, Twitter or YouTube, just start to post things now.
 Don’t worry about being overly fancy or perfect, the biggest thing is to show the personality of your medical practice.
 That’s what patients want to see.
 Ideas include:

 - Patient photos (get patients consent)